007revad/Synology_enable_M2_volume/README.md

 This script will enable creating M.2 storage pools and volumes all from within Storage Manager.

-Will work for DSM 7.2 beta and DSM 7.1.1 (and possibly DSM 7.1 and maybe even DSM 7.0).
+It will work for DSM 7.2 beta and DSM 7.1.1 (and possibly DSM 7.1 and maybe even DSM 7.0).
 As for which models it will work with, I don't know yet.
-I do know it does work on models listed by Synology as supported for cteating M.2 volumes.
+I do know it does work on models listed by Synology as supported for creating M.2 volumes... but I suspect it will work with any Synology model that has M.2 slots or a PCIe card with M.2 slots.

 **Confirmed working on:**